MukurtuCMS/mukurtudocs/docs/source/migration/Migration.md

 # Running the Mukurtu 3 to Mukurtu 4 migration

+> These steps assume that you are migrating within the same hosting environment.
+If you are changing hosting providers or hosting environments please contact [support@mukurtu.org](mailto:support@mukurtu.org).

 Go to /dashboard/migrate or from the dashboard, click on "Migrate from Mukurtu CMS version 3"

 ![migrate-01](../embeds/migrate-01.png)